Traumatic Brain Injury

 - loss of ability to perform job duties

-Because a brain injury is so traumatic and life altering, and because they often prevent their victims from returning to work, settlements are naturally high.
+Because a brain injury is so life altering, and because they often prevent their victims from returning to work, settlements are usually substantial.
 A good attorney will know how to gauge the extent of the damages, and how to determine what you'll need to move on with your life.

-At Casey W. Stevens,, we can help you recover damages to account for the loss of future income that your loved one would have earned.
+At the Law Office of Casey W. Stevens, we can help you receive compensation for the loss of future income that you or your loved one would have earned prior to your accident.
 We can also help your loved one go through vocational or occupational training, so that they may relearn how to do their job or another one.

 As former defense lawyers for insurance companies, our North Georgia traumatic brain injury attorney Casey W. Stevens knows the strategies and weaknesses of an insurance company's defense.
 With a keen attention to detail, an impeccable work ethic and an aggressive stance in negotiating settlements, Casey W. Stevens can help ensure you get the maximum settlement possible.